fpvandoorn/fpvandoorn.github.io/files/BonnPC.md

 ## Annoyances
 * `ctrl` closes the start menu, making the search-box near useless. (this is fixed in LXQt in 2022, but not in the old version we have.)
 * Scrolling on an unfocused windows focuses that window.
 This doesn't seem to be configurable.
 * `~/.profile` doesn't seem to ever get executed (even after making it executable).
-How to run a startup script?
+How to run a startup script properly?
 <!-- * USB-C port doesn't seem to be able to connect to a monitor. -->
 * Is it possible to configure keyboard shortcuts for "move window to display to the left/right"?